Kosette/rnamed/README.md

 # rnamed
-rnamed is simple tool to rename files to its sha256 values.
+rnamed is simple CLI tool to rename files to its sha256 values.

 # usage
 ```
-rnamed <filename>/<dirname>
+rnamed <path...>
-// support glob characters
 ```

+### Tips
+1. support multiple paths and globs
+2. filename contains `[]` like special characters may be ignored